UN Formally Names Spains Miguel Moratinos As Special Envoy To Combat Islamophobia - UrduPoint

 -

-UN formally names Spain's Miguel Moratinos as Special Envoy to Combat Islamophobia6 minutes ago
+UN formally names Spain's Miguel Moratinos as Special Envoy to Combat Islamophobia4 minutes ago

 -